OpenFreeEnergy/openfe/docs/cookbook/writing_transformation_json.rst

     transformation.to_json("mytransformation.json")

-When you do dump a single transformation, it can be reloaded into memory with the :meth:`.Transformation.from_json` method:
+When you do write a single transformation, it can be reloaded into memory with the :meth:`.Transformation.from_json` method:

 .. code::